 Our eighth and final way to reuse used coffee grounds may initially sound a bit odd.
 Coffee grounds are a great way to thoroughly clean your scalp and give your hair a renewed shine.

 First, let’s talk about scalp treatment.
 Thanks to all those antioxidants, coffee can help block a hormone that contributes to baldness and hair thinning.
-By periodically using this scalp treatment, you can reduce this occurrence.
+By periodically using this scalp treatment, you can reduce this occurrence and boost hair growth.

 Additionally, it can exfoliate the scalp and help prevent dryness and dandruff.
 First, mix coffee grounds with your favorite oil, such as olive oil or coconut oil.
 Add a small amount of grounds to the oil and gently massage it into the scalp.